-4.5.15 Parking guidelines are provided in Kirklees Council's Highways Development Delivery Planning Pre-application and Application Advice Note.
+4.5.15 Parking guidelines are provided in Kirklees Council's Highways Development Delivery Planning Pre-application and Application Advice Note (see Appendix 5).

 This document sets out general principles which need to be satisfied in relation to site accessibility, forecast car ownership, highway layout and the availability of existing on street parking.